mtillman14/mtillman14.github.io/_posts/2024-12-22-graph-vis-cosma.md

 # A New Approach: [Cosma](https://cosma.arthurperret.fr/index.html)
 I recently discovered Cosma, a relatively new graph visualization tool that at first glance appears to meet all of my above criteria!
 I need to try out this tool and will report back.
 To use it, I need to add a new method to my [base-dag](https://github.com/ResearchOS/base-dag) project's DAG class to save each node as a .md file with YAML headers and links to the connected nodes.

+More to come here after I test out Cosma!